ryanoasis/vim-devicons/readme.md

 vim-webdevicons
 =================

+Adds filetype glyphs (icons) to other vim plugins such as nerdtree and vim-airline

+## Usage

+After installing the patched font and setting vim font just open nerdtree or look at vim-airline (statusline or tabline)

-## Intro
+## Background

-After seeing the awesome theme for Atom (set-ui) and the awesome plugins work done for NERDTree and vim-airline and wanting something like this for Vim I decided to create my first plugin.
+After seeing the awesome theme for Atom (seti-ui) and the awesome plugins work done for NERDTree and vim-airline and wanting something like this for Vim I decided to create my first plugin.

 Adds a global config map of characters to file extensions (or entire filenames).

+## Configuration

 Works without Configuration *ONLY* when used with the patched font provided (see lib folder), install font and add to your vimrc or gvimrc, e.g.:
 > set guifont=Droid\ Sans\ Mono\ for\ Powerline\ Plus\ Nerd\ File\ Types\ 11